SOUND FAMILIAR?

 Disengagement

 You're pulling the team forward.
-They're not pulling with you.
+They're not always pulling with you.

 Slow to adapt

-The strategy changes at the top but by the time it reaches the team the moment has passed.
+The strategy changes at the top, but by the time it reaches the team there is little buy in.

 Training that doesn't stick